Upcoming Course

-Participants can apply the 5 total flight hours toward their private pilot certification, instrument rating, or flight review.
+Participants can apply the 5 instructional hours toward their private pilot certification, instrument rating, or flight review.

 $1,500